History & Traditions

 View our historical timeline by clicking HERE.

-Today, Joel remains a respected leader in the field of elementary school education.
+After retiring in 2022, Joel remains a respected leader in the field of elementary school education.
 His original and evolving vision is reflected in our most cherished values and traditions.
 Our award winning, sustainable campus has been developed as a model for urban elementary education… an ideal setting where learning and exploration flourishes.

 PS1 believes strongly in the positive impact of traditions in the lives of young children.
 We hold many celebrations during the year to help students build lasting memories.
 From Make New Friends Day to camping trips to Moving Up Day, PS1’s calendar year is full of special events.
 Some new, many evolved over time, we look forward to these traditions year after year.
 Take a peek at the calendar, read more detailed descriptions about our main events and download a copy of our school magazine, The Periscope.
 In addition, you can view a gallery of traditions here.
 PS1 families enjoy a sense of togetherness that is unlike any other.

 PS1's Archives is a living library containing photos, videos, DVDs, newspaper and magazine articles, poetry books, PeriScopes, brochures, correspondence, awards, and milestones relating to the school's history from 1971 to the present.
 Examples of student work and the development of curriculum are collected each year and faculty and staff are encouraged to contribute projects, books, and descriptions that represent their classroom and office work.
+Take a virtual tour, here.